bigcoxinator/Lebanon-Township-Fire/README.txt

 This website is a collection of code and files taken from various free sources and any file that is protected was modified in ways to make it into a legally usable website asset.
-Even if the department begins charging for its services, the code and assets used on this website have been used in a transitive manner and can be considered legal under fair use laws.
+The code and assets used on this website have been used in a transitive manner and can be considered legal under fair use laws.

 The files used for this website all lack commenting and suffer a significant lack of understandability without being somewhat familiar with the structure of the files and the actual programming language.
 Good websites for reference to the code are contained in a list directly below: http://www.w3schools.com/html/